Foot Fracture: Symptoms, Treatment, and Recovery

 - Gradual return to normal activity under supervision

-- Perform recommended exercises to strengthen the foot
+- Perform recommended exercises to strengthen the foot and regain mobility

-- Provides extra support and stability to the foot
+- Provides extra support and stability to the foot when you start putting weight on it again

 - Distributes pressure evenly to reduce strain on the injured area